gnif/mod_rpaf/README.md

 ### Configuration Directives

     RPAF_Enable             (On|Off)                - Enable reverse proxy add forward

-    RPAF_ProxyIPs    127.0.0.1 10.0.0.1 - What IPs to adjust requests for
+    RPAF_ProxyIPs           127.0.0.1 10.0.0.0/24   - What IPs & bitmaksed subnets to adjust
+                                                      requests for

     RPAF_Header             X-Forwarded-For         - The header to use for the real IP address.

     RPAF_SetHostName        (On|Off)                - Update vhost name so ServerName &
                                                       ServerAlias work

     RPAF_SetHTTPS           (On|Off)                - Set the HTTPS environment variable
                                                       to the header value contained in
                                                       X-HTTPS, or X-Forwarded-HTTPS.

     RPAF_SetPort            (On|Off)                - Set the server port to the header value contained in X-Port, or
                                                       X-Forwarded-Port.

+    RPAF_ForbidIfNotProxy   (On|Off)                - Option to forbid request if not from trusted RPAF_ProxyIPs; otherwise
+                                                      cannot be done with Allow/Deny after
+                                                      remote addr substitution

 ## Example Configuration

     LoadModule              rpaf_module modules/mod_rpaf.so
     RPAF_Enable             On
-    RPAF_ProxyIPs     127.0.0.1 10.0.0.10 10.0.0.20
+    RPAF_ProxyIPs           127.0.0.1 10.0.0.0/24
     RPAF_SetHostName        On
     RPAF_SetHTTPS           On
     RPAF_SetPort            On
+    RPAF_ForbidIfNotProxy   Off

 ## Authors

 * Thomas Eibner <thomas@stderr.net>
 * Geoffrey McRae <gnif@xbmc.org>
+* Proxigence Inc. <support@proxigence.com>

 ## License and distribution